vivaria/edisonrul.ing/docs/source/cards/m/mind-protector.md

 ### Card Rulings

-●Paying 500 Life Points is a maintenance cost.
+*   Paying 500 Life Points is a maintenance cost.